VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.2.1 =

+- Fix: Fixed instance of cookies not being set for VY256 while `twitch=true` or `youtube=true`
+- Add: Shortcode attribute for vy256 added called `password=` so you can set your default MoneroOcean account without having a GPU miner (not documented)

 = 2.2.0 =

 - Change: Hash tracking is now direct from MoneroOcean rather than VidYen.
 You should a more accurate hash per point now when it comes to accepted hashes.